Sidney T. Graves

 Sidney T. Graves was a member of the Los Angeles County Board of Supervisors between 1926 and 1930.
 He was the only member of the county's governing body to be convicted of a crime and sent to prison.
 In 1933, the former supervisor was convicted of accepting a bribe concerning the building of a dam on the San Gabriel River.
-He served three years in state prison and was released, but he had to serve more time in a federal prison for evading taxes on the bribe.
+He served three years in state prison and was released, but he had to serve more time in federal prison for evading taxes on the bribe.